Office 365 Client Access Policies

 - Only a subset of users or groups

 Consider scoping the rule to groups or a subset of users if:

 - There is a requirement to enable exceptions for application access.

-- There is a need to slowly phase these sign-on rules into an existing O365 deployment.
+- There is a need to slowly phase these sign-on rules into an existing Office 365 deployment.

 You can scope rules to specific locations or zones.
-The O365 client access policies work seamlessly with Okta’s geographic network and IP Zones.
+The Office 365 client access policies work seamlessly with Okta’s geographic network and IP Zones.
 These options can be configured in Okta under Security > Networks.